 It is currently winter and this is when we start to dream about spring and what we will plant in our gardens.
 I am an avid gardener throughout most seasons in my life.
-I have had very large vegetable and flower gardens and now our landscaping isn’t the stereotypical one that has carefully selected shrubs, grasses and ornamental trees that are the epitome of Colorado landscapes.
-I describe ours as creative chaos full of flowers of various kinds and very bee-friendly!
+Our landscaping isn’t the stereotypical Colorado style with carefully selected shrubs, grasses and ornamental trees that are the epitome of Colorado landscapes.
+I describe ours as creative chaos full of flowers of various kinds and very pollinator and bird friendly!

 What do we have in our yard that makes it pollinator friendly?
 A variety of flowering plants that bloom from spring to late fall.
 Bulbs in the spring such as daffodils, tulips, crocuses, violas, pansies, early spring ground covers and a lilac bush, for example.
 Bees and other pollinators love our butterfly bushes, roses, huge variety of coreopsis flowers, zinnias, poppies, dianthus, hollyhocks, cosmos, and too many to mention.
 In fall, mums, Russian sage and sedum and other frost resistant flowers continue to provide color and food sources.